orsnaro/Discord-Bot-Ai/README.md

 *   Documentaion for functions / classes and repo readme.md

-*   Use any free hosting service for `beta` versions

 *   send Embeds fragmented in parts/pages if it exceeds max size  (6000char) or exceeds max fields (25 field)